cangulo-actions/semver/README.md

 ![example-squash-commit-menu.png](docs/example-squash-commit-menu.png)

-The release version is calculated based on the highest change type change.
+The release version is calculated based on the highest change type provided in the commit messages.
 For the previous example, here are the changes:

 ```txt
 fix: solved issue with the DB connection